AdaCore/RecordFlux/README.md

 end Foo.Bar;
 ```

 The check of the `Is_Contained` predicate in the precondition of each access and validation function ensures that always the right input buffer is used.
 This is important if multiple protocol layers or [type refinements](/doc/Language-Reference.md#type-refinement) are used.
-At the lowest protocol layer the predicate has to be added manually to the input buffer by calling `Initialize`.
+At the lowest protocol layer the predicate has to be added manually to the input buffer by calling `Label`.

 The generated code could be used in the following way: